 How European audit inspection works (and why it matters for your file)

 For a non-Big Four European auditor, the relevant inspection body depends on your jurisdiction and your client base.
 If you audit PIE entities in the Netherlands, the AFM reviews your files.
 If you audit non-PIE entities, the SRA or NBA’s quality review programme applies.
+Either way, the findings these regulators publish tell you exactly what inspectors prioritise and where they find problems.

-The findings that appear in every European regulator report
+Findings that appear in every European regulator report

 Accounting estimates: the most common finding and the hardest to fix

-ISA 540.A11 permits auditors to develop a point estimate or a range of reasonable outcomes.
-The FRC finds that some auditors develop a range but don’t evaluate where management’s estimate falls within it.
-If management’s estimate sits at the most favourable end of the range, that’s a potential indicator of management bias under ISA 540.32.
-Noting that management’s estimate is “within the range” isn’t enough if the range is wide and management consistently picks the favourable end.
+Evaluating the range of reasonable outcomes.
+ISA 540 .A11 permits auditors to develop a point estimate or a range.
+The FRC finds that some auditors develop a range but do not evaluate where management’s estimate falls within it.
+If management’s estimate sits at the most favourable end, that is a potential indicator of management bias under ISA 540.32 .
+The auditor needs to evaluate and document that observation.
+Noting that management’s estimate is “within the range” is not enough if the range is wide and management consistently picks the favourable end.

 Going concern: where scepticism gaps become inspection findings

 For Dutch entities specifically, ISA 570 (Revised 2024) will change the assessment sequence when it takes effect for periods beginning on or after 15 December 2026.
 Under the revised standard, auditors must identify events and conditions on a gross basis before evaluating management’s mitigating plans.
-If your current files merge identification and mitigation into a single step, you’ll need to restructure your approach.
+If your current files merge identification and mitigation into a single step, you will need to restructure your approach.

 Worked example: addressing the FRC’s recurring findings at Dijkstra Logistics B.V.